dearshrewdwit/tic_tac_toe_challenge/README.md

   - This can be playable in any form.
 It can be a command line application, a web application, etc.
   - There isn't a deadline.
   - Send a link to the Github repo when you are finished.

+ - change condition for Player v computer player, have as attribute not class type
+ - refactor computer move methods
+ - feature tests